By Kit O’Connell

 crow collaborates with Agency, an anarchist public relations collective, where one of his duties is to track the rise of fascist media online.

 “I really started to pay attention to this in the fall, just before Charlottesville,” he recalled.
 “Actually it was super terrifying to watch.”

 In particular, we were both horrified by the rapid spread of conspiracy theories around November 4, a day of action called by the Revolutionary Communist Party (a small but often disruptive communist splinter group), which the far right transformed into an incipient civil war.
 YouTube flooded with dozens of near identical videos, each one stoking fear and panic about what the fascist right wing imagined might happen on that day.
-YouTube flooded with videos earlier this year designed to stoke fear, panic, and violence from the far right on November 4, 2017.
-(YouTube screenshot)

 The claims about November 4 quickly spread from YouTube, reddit, and other more obscure places:

 Alex fucking piece of shit Jones just began to say really ludicrous and outlandish things.
 He was saying that antifa, antifascist people were going to kill people on November 4, they were going to behead people, they were going to have super soldiers with super serum.
 This sounds like comic book stuff but then it gets picked up by more quote unquote “mainstream” right wing news and then it makes its way to Fox News.

 Luckily it didn’t materialize into massive numbers of fascists showing up in the streets, “but the fact that they got that kind of traction in all of these alternative media places is something that we need to pay attention to.”